India - Business

 Instructions

-How to create an NDA:
+How to create a Non-Disclosure Agreement:

 1. Identify both parties with complete legal names and addresses.

-5. Specify jurisdiction for dispute resolution.
+5. Specify the jurisdiction for dispute resolution.

-6. Both parties should sign with date.
+6. Both parties should sign with authorized representatives.

 7. Keep signed copies with both parties.